Carnes/ReGoap/README.md

 To use it just click on the Unity's menu **Window** and then **ReGoap Debugger**, an Unity Window will open, this is the agent debugger.

-Now if you click on any agent in your scene (while playing, works only on running agents) the window will automatically update letting you know the agent's "thoughts" (current world state, choosen goal and current plan, possibile goals, possible actions, what can be done and what not, try it!).
+Now if you click on any agent in your scene (while playing, works only on running agents) the window will automatically update letting you know the agent's "thoughts" (current world state, choosen goal and current plan, possible goals, possible actions, what can be done and what not, try it!).

 ---